-Endpoints Frameworks 2.0 does not affect the interfaces to your API.
+Endpoints Frameworks version 2.0 doesn't affect the interfaces to your API.
 Existing clients continue to work after migration without any client-side code changes.

 - Discovery service